 The Folder Structure

-Make sure that the files installed properly.
-You should see five top level directories, for C++, Java, and .NET files, plus a folder for Documentation and another for Resources.
+You should see at most six top level directories, for C++, Java, .NET and .NET Core files, including a folder for Documentation and another for Resources.

-The CPlusPlus directory holds the original C language interface to the Library, including the lib files, header files, and sample program files.
-For Unix applications, the corresponding .so files are included.
-For Mac systems, the framework files are included.
+The CPlusPlus directory holds the original C language interface to the Library, including the library files, header files, and sample program files.
+For Linux applications, the corresponding .so files are included.
+For Mac systems, the framework (.framework) files are included.

-The other folders hold the .NET and Java interfaces to the Library.
-The Java and DotNET folders also hold an independent copy of the core C language DLL files and sample program files.
+The other folders hold the .NET and Java interfaces to the Library, and the .NET Core interface.
+The Java, DotNET and DotNET Core folders also hold an independent copy of the C library files.

-The Documentation directories each provide a link to the online programming reference for Java or .NET.
-In the Java or DotNET folder, click Index.html to open an HTML reference for the APIs built using Doxygen.
+The Documentation directories each provide a link to the online programming reference for Java, .NET, or .NET Core.
+In the Java, DotNET, or DotNETCore folder, click Index.html to open an HTML reference for the APIs built using Doxygen.

-The Resource folder holds mostly fonts needed by the Library or applications based on the Library, as well as input files used by the sample programs and other items.
+The Resources folder holds mostly fonts needed by the applications using the Library, as well as input files used by the sample programs and other items.

 This folder should be the first location to check if your application encounters problems rendering document text, or any other font issue.
 This is especially true if the document references fonts but does not include them.
 The Resource folder is where an Adobe PDF Library application will look to find necessary font information if it is not embedded in the PDF file itself.